aoloe/scribus-script-repository/script-download/README.md

   - other-files/

 Remarks:
-- the names are case sensitive
+- The names are case sensitive
+- Only the main script file should be directly placed in the script's directory.
+All other files that are to be downloaded, should be in one sub-directory.

+# Downloading the files

+- Only the files listted in the manifest are downloaded

 # Metadata